 Barbara has worked for 35 years in business management and small business accounting, first in Philadelphia and for the past 20 years, primarily self-employed in southeastern Connecticut.
 She has served as Finance Director for several nonprofits.

 Joe has over 30 years of global infectious disease experience in pharmaceutical, biotech and CRO industries.
 He currently heads Integrum Scientific which is working to find solutions for infectious diseases in the most prevalent equatorial regions.

 Kathryn Birky is a co-founder of Because Capital, an investment firm built around digitization, automation and sustainability within supply chains.
-Prior roles in West Africa include managing a veterinary hospital for working animals and research on West African manatees for her graduate work at Brown.
+She currently serves as Chair of the Board of Directors.

 Nikolina has been a supporter of YAI and its mission for more than 15 years.
 She works in finance and is currently based in London, UK.

 Richard has built computer systems for field use in military, healthcare, and educational settings and for tribal governments.
 He has been a supporter of YAI for over 20 years.

 Richelieu Allison has led youth and peacebuilding programs across Africa.
 He is the Regional Program Manager and Co-founder of the West African Youth Network; an organization that focuses on regional youth empowerment.

 Zoë Pappis is deeply passionate about empowering women through safety and education.
 As a mother and the co-founder/ executive director of When We Band Together, she's dedicated to creating a safe space for refugee women and children to access resources and opportunities they need to thrive both mentally and physically.